mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/multi-cloud-overview.md

 ### 2.5 When Should I Use IaaS vs. PaaS?

 IaaS is the virtualization of computing, network, and storage running on premises or in the public cloud.
 A PaaS is an extra abstraction layer on top that allows you to work with services and applications.
-The abstraction layer of a PaaS will allow you to think in terms of services and applications while providing capabilities like high availability, auto-scaling, auto-healing, auto-provisioning, and user governance.
+The abstraction layer of a PaaS will allow you to think in terms of services and applications while providing capabilities like auto-scaling, auto-healing, auto-provisioning, user governance, and optional high availability.

 The choice of either an IaaS or a PaaS in relation to Mendix is based on the amount of applications you are planning to run and who the owner is of the PaaS layer on the cloud.